Reputation: Connections to related, company-level concepts

-Consequences of reputation
+Consequences

 Performance outcomes

 Myriad reputation studies from the 1980s to the 2000s demonstrated that a company's reputation was positively related to various performance measures, such as financial success and profitability.
 However, more recent work demonstrated that reputation can be both "a benefit and a burden", suggesting that "the bigger you are, the harder you (might) fall" with respect to reputation.

 Decision outcomes

-Relatedly, researchers have theorized and/or demonstrated that a company's reputation could also influence the decisions and perceptions of its managers; in some cases, reputation can promote the use of risk-reduction strategies by managers as they seek to preserve the reputation they have cultivated.
+Relatedly, researchers have theorized or demonstrated that a company's reputation could also influence the decisions and perceptions of its managers; in some cases, reputation can promote the use of risk-reduction strategies by managers as they seek to preserve the reputation they have cultivated.
 In other cases, researchers argue that reputation can embolden managers to take risks in areas unrelated to their reputation, since stakeholders may be focused on the reputation itself and inattentive to other areas of the company.

 Topics relating to reputation

 Reputation management

 Many organizations create public relations and corporate communication departments dedicated to assisting companies with reputation management.
 In addition, many public relations and consulting firms claim expertise in reputation management.
 The growth of the public relations industry has largely been due to the rising demand for companies to establish credibility and reputation.
 Incidents which damage a company's reputation for honesty or safety may cause serious damage to finances.
 For example, in 1999 Coca-Cola lost $60 million (by its own estimate) after schoolchildren reported suffering from symptoms like headaches, nausea and shivering after drinking its products.

 Although most companies see reputation management as a central part of a CEO's role, managing reputation involves a set of ongoing activities that are best managed when they are delegated to a specific individual in the organization.
 This is why some companies have created the position of chief reputation officer (CRO).
-A growing number of people in the business world now have the word "reputation" in their titles –including Dow Chemical, SABMiller, Coca-Cola, Allstate, Repsol YPF, Weber Shandwick, and GlaxoSmithKline (although no longer).
+A growing number of people in the business world now have the word "reputation" in their titles – including Dow Chemical, SABMiller, Coca-Cola, Allstate, Repsol YPF, Weber Shandwick, and GlaxoSmithKline (although no longer).
 Hoover's shows a list of such officers.

 Social media like Twitter, Linked In, and Facebook have made it increasingly important for companies to monitor their online reputations in order to anticipate and respond to criticisms of their actions.
-There are two main routes that customers can take when complaining about companies -individual-direct response or broadcast-based response.
+There are two main routes that customers can take when complaining about companies: individual-direct response or broadcast-based response.
 For a company, it takes a lot of time and effort to address individual-direct responses.
 One study showed that "...72% of customers expect a reply within one hour."
 In order to best recover from negative complaints on social media, it is important for a company to prove its authenticity by providing more specific answers directly to its critics.